durianh96/InvNet-GSM/README.md

 This library is part of an open source project called [InvNet](https://durianh96.github.io/InvNet-website/), and it is based on our paper:

-- Huang D, Yu J, Yang C, Optimizing large-scale inventory networks: An iterative decomposition approach (Revision at EJOR).
+- Huang D, Yu J, Yang C, Optimizing large-scale inventory networks: An iterative decomposition approach (Revision at IISE Transactions).

 This library provides the Python codes for data loading, data generation and all methods considered in this paper.